Five9 Inc. (FIVN) Shares Rise Despite Market Challenges

-The stock of Five9 Inc. (NASDAQ: FIVN) has increased by 8.59 when compared to last closing price of 60.88.
-Despite this, the company has experienced a 10.09% gain in its stock price over the last five trading sessions.
+The stock price of Five9 Inc. (NASDAQ: FIVN) has surged by 4.11 when compared to previous closing price of 69.87, but the company has seen a 19.48% gain in its stock price over the last five trading sessions.
 Barron’s reported on 02/24/22 that Five9 Stock Slides as Forecast Misses Expectations

 Is It Worth Investing in Five9 Inc. (NASDAQ: FIVN) Right Now?